MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/Entity.md

 #### **Returns** *boolean*

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.

 > [!WARNING]
 > This function can throw errors.

 ### **applyDamage**
 `
-applyDamage(amount: number, source?: EntityDamageSource): boolean `
+applyDamage(amount: number, options?: EntityApplyDamageByProjectileOptions | EntityApplyDamageOptions): boolean `

 Applies a set of damage to an entity.